Analysis | The new criminal probe of the Trump Organization, and what it could mean

 “My first thought was, ‘Oh they’re bringing charges,’ ” said former state and federal prosecutor Danya Perry, who has represented former Trump lawyer Michael Cohen.

 She added: “This seems to telegraph that they are moving ahead with a plan to file criminal charges.
 The AG has seen something along the way — in the millions of pages of documents her team has reviewed and in the scores of witnesses they’ve interviewed — that has convinced her to move this case from the civil side of the ledger over to the criminal side.
-And she is dong it in a pretty splashy way.
+And she is doing it in a pretty splashy way.
 They don’t have nothing here.”

 What the potential charges under review might be is the next valid question.
 The state attorney general’s office has a more limited criminal mandate than other prosecutors, and its investigation was previously geared toward potential civil penalties such as fines.
 Generally speaking, it would bring criminal charges involving state agencies.